Oakley Combines Prizm and Transitions in Two New Lenses

 Prizm Transitions Cobalt

-The blue tint also gives the Cobalt a striking appearance, which for many people is also simply a nice bonus.
+The blue tint also gives the Cobalt a striking appearance, which for many people is also a nice bonus.

 Availability